npm-simplified/simplified/docs/content-type.md

 -- (array) `parents`

 Optional.
-Use only when updating the list of parents or remove parents of the content type.
+Use only when updating the list of parents of the content type.

 -- (object) `fields`

 Optional.
-Use only when resetting the content type's contents table structure.
+Use only when resetting the content's table structure of the content type.

-**oldSlug**
+**string**: **oldSlug**

 -- (string) `oldSlug`